Reporting and Writing

 July 23, 2025

-Over the summer, when I was at school for an extracurricular meeting, I saw unfamiliar hardware with the CENTEGIX company name around the school.
+Over the summer, when I was at school for an extracurricular meeting, I saw unfamiliar hardware with the Centegix company name.
 Curious, I looked it up—these were devices for a panic button system.
-I found the school board’s contract with the company, for two high schools in our district, and immediately reached out to the district media contact.
+I found the school board’s contract with the company, which was for two high schools in our district, and immediately reached out to the school district’s media contact.
 There were obvious questions: What will this system do?
 When will it go live?
 Is this contract a response to an incident?
 How will staff be trained?

 My story broke the news about this new system.
 When the fall semester started, many teachers told me they first learned of it from my article.
 Two other local news outlets picked up my story.